 How old do I have to be to apply for a Medical Marijuana Card in Illinois?

-You must be at least 18 years of age in order to apply for a Medical Marijuana Card in Illinois.
-Caregivers must be over 21 years of age.
+You must be at least 18 years old to apply for a medical marijuana card in Illinois.

 Can I be/have a caregiver for a medical marijuana patient in Illinois?